Find out what happens if your landlord doesn't pay the mortgage and your rented home is repossessed.

 If your landlord hasn't paid the mortgage on a property they rent to you, their mortgage lender can repossess it.
 You could be evicted.

-In some cases, the lender will become your landlord after it repossesses the property from your landlord.
-This happens only if your tenancy is binding on the landlord’s lender, and the new law does not affect these cases.
+In some cases, the mortgage lender becomes your landlord.
+This happens if your tenancy is a binding tenancy.

 - your landlord had a buy-to-let mortgage